stanobox/squeezeLine/documentation/project_wannabe.md

 ## target:

-The final "wanna be" is to be a simple MIDI Sequencer, running on a little device, like Raspberry Pi.
+The final "wanna be" is to be a **simple MIDI Sequencer**, running on a little device.\
+Hopefully _no mouse, no keyboard_.
+Just a screen and **knobs, buttons**.\

 This is the project "wannabe" :

 ![Project wannabe](./resources/sqeezeLine.wannabe.png)

+###

+The intended target platform would be linux .\
+The final idea would be to have a MIDI sequencer controlled by a "physical" interface.
+So an easy option would be to use something like **GPIO on Raspberry Pi**, for instance.\

 ## product requirements: